 The Himalayan is similar to the Persian breed but has a color-pointed coat.
 These strong and muscular cats are nicknamed “Himmies” and make gentle and laidback companions.
-They’re well suited to life as an indoor cat, and while they love attention, they won’t demand it like a Siamese would!
+They’re well suited to life as an indoor cat, and while they love attention, they won’t demand it as a Siamese would!
 Their long coats need a great deal of grooming to stay in pristine condition.

 6. Devon Rex Cats

-The Devon Rex breed has a distinctive wavy coat, which can have the pointed coloration in some cats.
+The Devon Rex breed has a distinctive wavy coat, which can have a pointed coloration in some cats.
 These cats also have huge ears and large eyes, making them incredibly distinctive.
 They’re playful and affectionate, and their low-shedding short coat is perfect for allergy sufferers.

 7. Cornish Rex Cats

 Another breed with a close, wavy coat is the Cornish Rex.
 They might be lithe and athletic, but these cats are surprisingly chunky to pick up.
 If a Cornish Rex wants attention, they won’t be afraid to demand it.
-They have a playful personality and can easily be trained to play games like fetch, as well as learn tricks like high five and sit.
+They have playful personalities and can easily be trained to play games like fetch, as well as learn tricks like high five and sit.